pearcej/cppds/_sources/SortSearch/Hashing.rst

 Implementing the ``Map`` Abstract Data Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the most useful Python collections is the dictionary.
-Recall that a dictionary is an associative data type where you can store key–data pairs.
+One of the most useful C++ data structures is the **map**.
+Recall that a map is an associative data type where you can store key–data pairs.
 The key is used to look up the associated data value.
-We often refer to this idea as a **map**.

 The map abstract data type is defined as follows.
 The structure is an unordered collection of associations between a key and a data value.
 The